 It is important for jurisdictional programs to transparently communicate with stakeholders during the program development and implementation processes and comply with relevant safeguards in order to avoid or limit negative environmental and social impacts.
-Benefit-sharing mechanisms are used to ensure that stakeholders, including indigenous peoples, local communities and other relevant carbon rights holders, are recognized and rewarded for their role in reducing GHG emissions.
+Benefit-sharing mechanisms are used to ensure that stakeholders, including indigenous peoples, local communities, and other relevant carbon rights holders, are recognized and rewarded for their role in reducing GHG emissions.

-- 3.8.1 Jurisdictional programs shall comply with all UNFCCC decisions on safeguards for REDD+, and any relevant jurisdictional (national and subnational) safeguards requirements otherwise established in by any law, statue or regulatory framework (e.g., including those that are not specific for REDD+). - 3.8.2 Jurisdictional proponents shall provide information in the monitoring report with respect to how, during the design and implementation of the program, UNFCCC decisions on safeguards and any relevant jurisdictional (national and subnational) safeguards requirements have been addressed and respected.
-Jurisdictional proponents shall report any advances in the jurisdictional information systems created for providing information on how safeguards are addressed and respected, where available. - 3.8.3 Jurisdictional proponents shall ensure information about how safeguards have been addressed is made readily accessible to all relevant stakeholders throughout implementation of the jurisdictional program.
+- 3.8.1 Jurisdictional programs shall comply with all UNFCCC decisions on safeguards for REDD+,3 and any relevant jurisdictional (national and subnational) safeguards requirements otherwise established in by any law, statue or regulatory framework (e.g., including those that are not specific for REDD+). - 3.8.2 Jurisdictional proponents shall provide information in the monitoring report with respect to how, during the design and implementation of the program, UNFCCC decisions on safeguards and any relevant jurisdictional (national and subnational) safeguards requirements have been addressed and respected.
+Jurisdictional proponents shall report any advances in the jurisdictional information systems created for providing information on how safeguards are addressed and respected, where available.

+3 Jurisdictional proponents should refer to the most recent UNFCCC decisions.
+As of the publication of this document, the most relevant decisions include Decision 1/CP.16 (Cancun, 2010), paragraphs 69, 71, 72, 76, appendix II, paragraph 2; Decision 12/CP.17 (Durban, 2011), Section I, paragraphs 1, 2, 3, 4, 5, 6; Decision 9/CP.19 (Warsaw, 2013), paragraph 4, 11; Decision 12/CP.19 (Warsaw, 2013), paragraphs 1,2,3,4,5.

+- 3.8.3 Jurisdictional proponents shall ensure information about how safeguards have been addressed is made readily accessible to all relevant stakeholders throughout implementation of the jurisdictional program.
 Jurisdictional proponents shall provide information in the program description about the nature of stakeholder consultations related to the design and implementation of the jurisdictional program, including who was consulted, the manner in which the consultations occurred (including input received, and how this was considered), and the outcomes of the consultations.
 Jurisdictional proponents shall demonstrate that the consultations were conducted in a language and a manner that allowed the effective participation of all relevant stakeholders, with special attention to indigenous peoples and local communities.
-Additional standards such as the Climate, Community & Biodiversity Standards (CCB Standard), policies of the Green Climate Fund, the World Bank safeguards policies, the World Bank Environment and Social Framework, and the Forest Stewardship Council (FSC) certification may be used, where appropriate, to help provide such information to stakeholders. - 3.8.4 Jurisdictional programs shall be developed and documented in a transparent manner and in consultation with stakeholders.
-Stakeholders include, inter alia, proponents of existing AFOLU
+Additional standards such as the Climate, Community & Biodiversity Standards (CCBS), policies of the Green Climate Fund, the World Bank safeguards policies, the World Bank Environment and Social Framework, and the Forest Stewardship Council (FSC) certification may be used, where appropriate, to help provide such information to stakeholders. - 3.8.4 Jurisdictional programs shall be developed and documented in a transparent manner and in consultation with stakeholders.
+Stakeholders include, inter alia, proponents of existing AFOLU projects, private landowners, and rural and/or indigenous communities, as well as relevant government agencies, private sector, academy representatives, and NGOs.
+The Guidelines on Stakeholder Engagement in REDD+ Readiness of the Forest Carbon Partnership Facility and/or the UN-REDD Programme may be used to guide the stakeholder consultation process. - 3.8.5 Jurisdictional proponents shall develop a mechanism for receiving, screening, addressing, monitoring, and reporting feedback, grievances, and concerns submitted by stakeholders relating to the design, implementation, and evaluation of the jurisdictional program at the local, subnational, and national levels.
+This mechanism shall include appropriate means of communication to enable all interested parties and/or stakeholders to participate.

-&lt;sup>6 Jurisdictional proponents should refer to the most recent UNFCCC decisions.
-As of the publication of this document, the most relevant decisions include Decision 1/CP.16 (Cancun, 2010), paragraphs 69, 71, 72, 76, appendix II, paragraph 2; Decision 12/CP.17 (Durban, 2011), Section I, paragraphs 1, 2, 3, 4, 5, 6; Decision 9/CP.19 (Warsaw, 2013), paragraph 4, 11; Decision 12/CP.19 (Warsaw, 2013), paragraphs 1, 2, 3, 4, 5.

-projects, private landowners, and rural and/or indigenous communities, as well as relevant government agencies, private sector, academic representatives, and NGOs.
-The Guidelines on Stakeholder Engagement in REDD+ Readiness of the Forest Carbon Partnership Facility and/or the UN-REDD Programme may be used to guide the stakeholder consultation process.

-3.8.5 Jurisdictional proponents shall develop a mechanism for receiving, screening, addressing, monitoring, and reporting feedback, grievances, and concerns submitted by stakeholders relating to the design, implementation, and evaluation of the jurisdictional program at the local, subnational, and national levels.
-This mechanism shall include appropriate means of communication to enable all interested and/or stakeholders to participate.